waynodiablo/Oystercard/oystercard/09_min_balance_on_touch_in.md

 - [ ] Write a test that checks that an error is thrown if a card with insufficient balance is touched in
 - [ ] Write the implementation
 - [ ] Update existing tests, if necessary, to make sure they still pass
+- [ ] Refactor to remove any magic numbers and replace with a constant

 ## Suggested resources:
 - [Handling and Raising exceptions](https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/41-exceptions/lessons/92-handling)